A Prototype for Compositional Probabilistic Infectious Disease Modelling

 2 Centre for Mathematical Modelling of Infectious Diseases, London School of Hygiene & Tropical Medicine, United Kingdom

-Correspondence: Samuel Abbott <sam.abbott@lshtm.ac.uk>
+Correspondence: Sam Abbott <sam.abbott@lshtm.ac.uk>

 Introduction